awslabs/multi-model-server/docs/elastic_inference.md

 ```
 **NOTE:** The above archive will only work on EIA-enabled instances.

 Start the EIA-enabled EC2 instance.
-If using a Deep Learning AMI, there are two Conda environments (one for Python 2 and one for Python 3), both of which come with MXNet built will EI support and MXNet Model Server.
+If using a Deep Learning AMI, there are two Conda environments (one for Python 2 and one for Python 3), both of which come with MXNet built will EI support and Multi Model Server.
 Either of the two can be used.
 ```bash
 # python 3
 $ source activate amazonei_mxnet_p36